-When screening there should be about a 5 percent positive referral rate (range of 4 to 6 percent).
+When screening there should be about a 5% positive referral rate (range of 4-6%).

 Jacob is a positive screen for sagittal plane deformity.

 He has a prominence, rather than a C-shaped curve.

 In the sagittal plane, you may also notice that the tragus, the flap of cartilage in front of the ear is anterior to the shoulder.